May 15-17 and 20th: Layering for Glossy Glazes in Soda with Doug Peltzman

-Each participant should bring enough work to fill approximately 2-2.5 cubic feet of bisque fired work made from cone 10 clays.
-We also encourage students to bring a few extra “stuffer” pieces that are approximately 3x2x2.
+This four day glazing and gas soda firing workshop seeks to provide an arena for experimentation and play.
+We will use new glazes in the soda kiln and fire in a neutral atmosphere to yield optimal color and variation throughout the kiln.
+Each participant should bring enough work to fill approximately 2 cubic feet of bisque fired work made from cone 10 clays.
+For a helpful reference a standard (13×13×10 inch) milk crate is about one cubic foot of space so you should be able to tack all of your allotment in two milk crates without any packing.
+We also encourage students to bring 5-10 extra “stuffer” pieces that are no larger than 2x2x2.
 These are not priority pieces, but are easy to use to fill gaps in the kiln, and can be added if there is extra space.
 After registration participants will receive an email with a list of cone 10 clays and any extra information on the workshop.

 6 participant maximum